AppalaNikitha/AppalaNikitha/README.md

 - The project was done with PHYSICAL components and on real-time work basis so there is no URL present for this Project.

+### Quiz Application
+- This Java application uses MySQL to store quiz questions and results, with classes for database connections, question management, and result handling.
+Teachers can manage questions and assess student progress, while students take timed multiple-choice quizzes.
+- Users identify as teachers or students, with teachers needing a password.
+The app features a user-friendly interface, time-limited quizzes, and generates detailed certificates with scores and grades for students.

   ## Skills & Technologies 🛠️